bellujrb/hackathon_base/README.md

 ### 🌐 Introduction

-Our MiniApp automates influencer campaigns, integrating blockchain technology to ensure transparency, security, and agility.
+Our Application automates influencer campaigns, integrating blockchain technology to ensure transparency, security, and agility.

 ---

-### 🔴 Base MiniApp
+### 🔴 Base Application

-We created a MiniApp on Base using the onchain kit resources from the official documentation.
+We created a Application on Base using the onchain kit resources from the official documentation.
 We leveraged the available tools to deliver an integrated, efficient solution that's fully aligned with the Base ecosystem.

 ---